Phlebotomy Certification Knoxville, Tennessee

 Preparing to take the Certification Exam

 Once you have registered to take the certification exam, you should prepare by reviewing related materials provided to you by the certification agency.
 Every agency has testing materials based upon their competency exams.
 Be certain to study each day for at least one hour until you are very confident in your knowledge.
 Taking practice exams can greatly buildup your chances of passing the official exam.
-NPS provides full examination materials, unlimited practice exams and three chances to attempt the final certification exam.
+NPS provides full examination materials, unlimited practice exams and one chance to attempt the final certification exam.

 After you have passed the final exam, your credentials are hurriedly inputted in the national registry and a digital copy of your certification is made available in your account.
 Your digital copy, along with your NPS transcripts, should be downloaded and printed for use as proof of certification.